euforic/todos/README.md

 - `-sortby`: Sort results by field (`username`, `file`, `line`, `type`, or `text`)
 - `-comment-types`: A comma-separated list of comment types to search for.
 The default is "TODO,FIXME".
 - `-hidden`: Search hidden files and directories.
+- `-validate-max`: Validate that the number of comments is less than or equal to the max.

 ## Install